mamedev/mame/docs/source/techspecs/chd.rst

 -------------
 There have been 5 versions of the CHD file format.
 All versions but version 5 are considered deprecated and are no longer in common use.
-Each CHD version has a different layout, but the first 16 bytes are always the same and are sufficient to determine the CHD version.
+Each CHD version has a different layout, but the layout of the first 16 bytes are always the same and are sufficient to determine the CHD version.
 All numbers are in **big endian** order.

 Version 1